MagnusThor/demolishedPlayer/readme.md

 ## Abstract

+### Shaders

 At a total weight excluding your custom vertex, and fragment shader code demolishedPlayer has a minified weight of less than 500 bytes.

 You are able to attach your own shader as well as provide 1-n textures and provide audio in any format you prefer.

 Navigate to https://magnusthor.github.io/demolishedPlayer/ to see an example.

+### Audio & GPU Sound

+demolishedPlayer also contains a tiny function that alows you to generate audio using the GPU and stream it to the audio card using
+WebAudio. see /suhth/ folder for the first version.

   *Enjoy*